 Kuri Home Robot

 Instead of duct taping Alexa to Roomba get Kuri, the affable home robot assistant that autonomously roams around your house.
 He (she?) does everything from wake you in the morning, to play your favorite Phil Collins song (Sussudio, naturally), to read your kids One Fish, Two Fish before bed.
-It also takes HD images/video through its eyes, and keeps tabs on your place while you’re at work.
+The robot also takes HD images/video through its eyes, and keeps tabs on your place while you’re at work.
 It also beeps, blinks, nods, smiles, recognizes people, and generally behaves like a less-sassy R2-D2.

 REMI Child Sleep Companion